6 causes of panic attacks — and expert tools for how to cope

 4. Carbohydrates and sugar

-Eating too many refined carbohydrates and sugary foods and drinks can worsen symptoms.
+Eating too many refined carbohydrates and sugary foods and drinks can worsen symptoms of panic attacks.
 A recent study reported that dietary carbohydrates may be significantly related to emotional and cognitive symptoms such as anxiety and difficulty in concentrating.

 5. Low blood sugar